-Welcome to the faculty resources page for CAS.
-We encourage faculty to invite students to visit the Center for Academic Success.
+Welcome to the faculty resources page for the Center for Academic Success (CAS).
+We encourage faculty to invite students to visit CAS.
 From first-year writing to advanced calculus, a nudge in our direction from a caring faculty member shows students that learning is a collaborative process.
 For faculty professional development, review the resources we’ve created for you.
 We believe in succeeding together.

 Please feel free to copy and paste or amend the following blurb to your syllabus:

 The Center for Academic Success (CAS) supports all students throughout their educational journey.
 You are encouraged to visit a CAS tutor for STEM, social science, or writing tutoring early in the semester.
 The academic services CAS provides are inclusive, engaging, challenging, and impactful.
 CAS tutors offer a one-on-one opportunity to discuss your assignments and will provide you with tools to become an independent scholar.
-The appointments are 30 minutes long.
-Log on to the Student Success Collaborative portal to make an appointment online.
+For our first-year students, PLUS sessions are available throughout the semester.
+Log on to Navigate LA portal to make an appointment online.

 Unclear emails from students are an evergreen topic among faculty.

 Feel free to copy, paste, or amend the following into your syllabus or CANVAS shell:

 #1.
 Know your audience and purpose.
 Thinking about who will read your email and why you are sending the email will make writing easier.

 #2.
 Create a searchable subject line.
 Adding your name, the course number and section, and the primary purpose of the email helps the recipient find and address the email quickly.
 Consider this example: Absence for Jane Smith ENGL 1010-02 for March 15, 2020.

 #3.
 Address your professor in a professional manner.
 Including an appropriate title, such as Dr. or Professor, sets a professional tone.

 #4.
 Stick to one or two topics per email.
 Reading long texts can be overwhelming; stick to the point.